Wildfire tribune: Society asks and our PCF Members answer

 7.- I would like to know the maximum distance that I can deforest around a dwelling inside forest land

-MR : Depends on the legislation of your area (Country, region ...).
-There is no limit, as long as the corresponding cutting permit is available.
-If deforestation involves a change in use (from forest to agricultural, pastures are considered forest), the corresponding permit must be applied for.
+MR : It depends on the legislation in your area (Country, region ...).
+There is no limit, as long as you have the corresponding cutting permit.
+If deforestation implies a change in use (from forest to agricultural, pastures are considered forest), the corresponding permit must be issued.

-FD: It depends on the autonomous community, on whether the house is in the middle of a slope, in a flat area, in a sunny or shady area,… it is advisable to act on the 30 meters that surround the house, and not always deforesting.
-Removing firewood stacked under a window, an awning attached to a balcony, putting shutters or choosing suitable species, is better in terms of fires, more aesthetic in terms of landscaping and better in terms of Climate Change (more shade, less temperature, more humidity ... )
+FD: It depends on the autonomous community, on whether the house is in the middle of the hillside, in a flat area, in a sunny or shady area,… it is advisable to act on the 30 meters that surround the house, and not always deforest.
+Removing firewood stacked under a window, an awning attached to a balcony, putting shutters or choosing suitable species, is better in terms of fires, more aesthetic in terms of landscape and better in terms of Climate Change (more shade, less temperature, more humidity ... )

-JM: It is variable, it will depend on the forest regulations of each Autonomous Community.
-In most regulations, a security strip is specified, reducing the density of trees and scrub.
-These can also be complemented with measures regarding buildings, distances between tops, height of branches with respect to the ground… Although permits can always be requested beyond the fire regulations that allow us to further expand these strips.
-Consult specifically with forest agents in the area.
+JM: It is variable, it will depend on the forestry regulations of each Autonomous Community.
+In most regulations a security strip is specified reducing the density of trees and scrub.
+These can also be complemented with measurements regarding buildings, distances between crowns, height of branches with respect to the ground ...
+Although you can always request permits beyond the fire regulations that allow us to expand those strips much more.
+Consult specifically with forestry agents in the area.